Proskomma/diegesis-server-admin-client/README.md

 # diegesis-server
-An Apollo-based Server that Caches Scripture from Remote Sources and Serves Them via a Unified GraphQL Interface.
+An Apollo-based server that caches Scripture from remote sources and serves them via a unified GraphQL Interface.

 ## Installation
 ### Locally